mateuszjurewicz/notes_public/English Vocabulary.md

 - `plaque` (dental)
 the built-up of calcified minerals around teeth, also known as `tartar` or, strangely, `calculus`.
 - `poindexter`
 a highly intelligent, bookish person but often socially inept.
-It's `poin` not point.
+It's not point.
 From a 60s animated show Felix the Cat.
 - `poultry`
 domesticated fowl, such as chickens, turkeys, ducks or gees,raised for meat and eggs.
 Fowl refers to these species of bird.
 - `procurer`